stone-payments/kong-plugin-template-transformer/README.md

 ## running the tests

-`make test PROJECT=your-plugin-folder` or `busted spec/` in the plugin folder should do the job.
+`make test` or `busted spec/` in the plugin folder should do the job.

 Remember to run it as super user if your current environment needs it.

 ## test coverage

-If you're using our Makefile, just run `make coverage PROJECT=your-plugin-folder`.
+If you're using our Makefile, just run `make coverage`.

 With Busted, a `-c` flag will do the job.
 It will generate a `luacov.stats.out` that you can use to generate coverage reports.